ccdmb/predector/README.md

   .
 ```

-Podman is nice because it uses cgroups v2, so can do pretty much everything docker can do but without requiring root permission.
-That includes building images, which i think you still need permission for with singularity.
-However, I have had some intermittent issues with volume mounting and permissions that I haven't been able to solve.
-**Docker original and Singularity are probably the better runtime options for now for stability.**
-Podman seems to be fine for building the containers though.
+Your container should now be available as `predector/predector:0.0.1-dev.2` in your docker registry `docker images`.

 #### Singularity

-There are a few ways to build the singularity image (the filename `predector.sif` in the sections below).
+There are a few ways to build the singularity image with the proprietary software installed (the filename `predector.sif` in the sections below).

 If you only have singularity installed, you can build the container directly
 by downloading the `.def` file and setting some environment variables with the
-paths to the sources.
+paths to the proprietary source archives.

-You can copy-paste the entire block of commands below directly into your terminal.
+The following commands will build this image for you, and can be copy-pasted directly into your terminal.
 Modify the source tar archive filenames if necessary.

 ```bash